UdUdof/data-analytics-projects/sql/Employee Analytics/README.md

 ---
  b) Which department has the most employees with a performance of 5.0 / below 3.5?
+    This analysis explores which department has the highest number of employees with either excellent performance (5.0) or low performance (below 3.5), helping to identify areas      of strength and concern across the organization.
   ```sql
    SELECT d.department_name, COUNT(*) AS "Total Employees"
 FROM performance p